thejamesgore/ga-projects/GA-Project-4/README.md

 ![Alt text](https://user-images.githubusercontent.com/83005220/147387036-61c1e632-27d0-4436-a0a9-ed1a37140951.png 'DrawSQL models')

-From this point I created a general mock up of the various pages that would be requred on the frontend in figma.
+From this point I created a general mock up of the various pages that would be required on the frontend in Figma.
 I made a decision early on to use a CSS framework to make the styling of the project uniform but more importantly to help save project time.
 This allowed for troubleshooting or resolving any bugs that would come further down.

 ![Alt text](https://user-images.githubusercontent.com/83005220/147387018-fb9513c5-1e48-41d5-8214-6cf7c88a4725.png 'Figma Project Design')